mapbender/mapbender-documentation/en/functions/misc/html.rst

 ************

 This element allows you to add generic HTML anywhere in your application.
-In the generic HTML the following variables are available: "application" (Entity Application), "entity" (Entity HTMLElement) and "configuration".
+In HTML the following variables are available:

+- "application" (Entity Application),
+- "entity" (Entity HTMLElement)
+- and "configuration".

+With these you can for example insert an image into the application.

 .. image:: ../../../figures/html_result_application.png
      :scale: 80